openshift/enhancements/enhancements/api-review/custom-tags-aws.md

    There is no validation check involved for creator tool of user-defined tag.
 Any user-defined tag listed by user in `.spec.platformSpec.aws.resourceTags` is considered for create/update/delete accordingly.

-4) Any user-defined tag set using `.spec.platformSpec.aws.resourceTags` in `Infrastructure.config.openshift.io/v1` type will affect all AWS resources managed.
+4) Any user-defined tag set using `.spec.platformSpec.aws.resourceTags` in `Infrastructure.config.openshift.io/v1` type will affect all managed AWS resources.

 5) User-defined tags are not synced from `.spec.platformSpec.aws.resourceTags` to `.status.platformStatus.aws.resourceTags` for the following reasons.